lpoulain/SaWa/protocol.md

 # Client/Server Communication Protocol

-The protocol is relatively simple, and contains 4 options:
+The protocol is only works when the server is in SaWa mode.
+It relatively simple, and contains three commands.

 Any message sent to the SaWa Server starts with: